pagkly/Zed/Investopedia3/How Does a Tax Lien Work.md

 The only way to release a federal tax lien is to fully pay the tax owed or reach a settlement with the IRS.

-Once a lien has been filed, it used to show up on the taxpayer's [credit report](https://www.investopedia.com/terms/c/creditreport.asp), damaging the person's credit score.
+Once a lien has been filed, it used to show up on the taxpayer's [[credit report]](https://www.investopedia.com/terms/c/creditreport.asp), damaging the person's credit score.
 This could also prevent the taxpayer from selling or refinancing any assets to which liens have been attached.
 Note that since 2018, the 3 major credit reporting agencies have stopped including tax liens on credit reports.2

-The lien will remain in place until the tax bill is resolved or the [statute of limitations](https://www.investopedia.com/terms/s/statute-of-limitations.asp) on the debt expires.
+The lien will remain in place until the tax bill is resolved or the [[statute of limitations]](https://www.investopedia.com/terms/s/statute-of-limitations.asp) on the debt expires.

 The IRS has the authority to seize the assets of a taxpayer who ignores a tax lien.